MunzT/NMTVis/README.md

 It provides a web interface for visualizations and to support interactive correction.

 You can find an introduction to our system [here](INTRO.md).
+If you want to reproduce our evaluation you can follow the steps [here](EVALUATION.md).

 ## Starting NMTVis